lanbufan/subFIELD.lab-Covid-19-pub-database/README.md

 # subFIELD.lab-Covid-19-pub-database
 the most up-to-date and  comprehensive bibliometric database on covid-19 research

-Welcome to the temporary home of the subFIELD.lab covid-19 publication database.
+Welcome to the home of the subFIELD.lab covid-19 publication database project.
 Research on covid-19 is marching full steam and is being published at a lightning fast speed, and will continue in a foreseeable future, in an increasing number of fields.

 Our goal is to provide (1) the most up-to-date and (2) comprehensive bibliometric database on covid-19 publications.
 Our database is building on two ongoing and important projects, LitCovid and CORD-19. [see our available datasets for download right below].